India is a land of cultural diversity, various religions, countless languages, spiritualty, yoga, food to die for and not to forget Kamasutra.

 Itinerary for a seven day visit to India

 1. If your first trip to India is seven days long, I would say that you very little time to even get a glimpse of India.
-This is why you need to plan these seven days really carefully so that you can get the unique texture and spirit of the place.
+Therefore, you need to plan these seven days really carefully so that you can get the unique texture and spirit of the place.
 Here are some small tips to make your short trip a memorable vacation to the largest democracy in the World:

 2. Your itinerary should consist of only the “Golden Tringle” – Golden triangle is the triangle formed between Delhi, Agra and Jaipur.
 Delhi, the capital of India; Agra, home of the Taj Mahal; Pink city of Jaipur in Rajasthan.
 If you take this trip, you will have seen the better part of North India.

 3. I also recommend visiting nearby villages or small cities to get the real sense of India